 Shaking isn't just a trick for dogs!
-You can teach your cat to shake using the clicker system, giving a click and bite-sized treat (preferably with a strong odor) to your cat when he performs the requested task.
+You can teach your cat to shake using the clicker system, giving a click and bite-sized treat (preferably one with a strong odor) to your cat when they perform the requested task.

-2. Say "shake" as you shake his paw, then click and produce a treat.
+- Say "shake" as you shake their paw, then click and produce a treat.

-3. Try for five minutes at a time a few times a day so that your cat doesn't lose interest.
+- Try for five minutes at a time, a few times a day so that your cat doesn't lose interest.

-4. Use the same paw to remain consistent, and click to reward if your cat raises his paw when you hold your hand out.
+- Use the same paw to remain consistent, and click to reward if your cat raises their paw when you hold your hand out.

-Taking your cat for walks can give him sensory information that's brand new, increasing his alertness and intelligence.
-A cat harness is a necessity so that your cat will not slip out of his collar or injure his neck while pulling.
+Taking your cat for walks can give them sensory information that's brand new, increasing their alertness and reducing the opportunity for getting into trouble.
+A cat harness is a necessity so that your cat will not slip out of their collar or injure their neck while pulling.

 Start Indoors

-Give lots of treats and pet your cat while he is wearing the harness so he associates wearing it with something positive.
-Allow him to walk around the house in the harness first, then attach the leash and walk with him around your house.
-If your cat struggles too much, try again later as you don't want your cat to associate the harness with stress.
+Give lots of treats and pet your cat while they are wearing the harness so they associate wearing it with something positive.
+Allow them to walk around the house in the harness first, then attach the leash and get them used to that sensation.
+If your cat struggles too much, try again later, as you don't want your cat to associate the harness with stress.

 Move to the Yard

-Since this is a new adventure for your kitty, you'll want to start off with a small, private and quiet space so that he can get used to his new outdoor surroundings without fear.
+Since this is a new adventure for your kitty, you'll want to start off with a small, private, and quiet space so that they can get used to the new outdoor surroundings without fear.
+Bring plenty of treats and stick to this until your cat is walking confidently around this area.

 Try a Short Walk

 After you've ventured into the backyard a few times without issue, you can take a short walk with your cat.
-Your cat may be nervous and crouch as he slinks along.
-Continually giving treats and petting him while walking will reassure your cat that it's safe to walk with you down the street.
-Avoid areas where there may be noisy dogs, lots of cars or kids so that your cat can get used to walking before taking on other stimuli that may scare him.
+Your cat may be nervous and crouch as they slink along.
+Continually giving treats and petting them while walking will reassure your cat that it's safe to walk with you outdoors.
+Avoid areas where there may be noisy dogs, lots of cars, or kids so that your cat can get used to walking before taking on other stimuli that may scare them.

 Increase Walk Time